-I attended an event hosted by Viking River Cruises in Columbus, and over 250 agents were competing against each other to test their knowledge of Viking’s itineraries!
+I attended an event hosted by Viking River Cruises in Columbus, and over 250 agents were competing against each other to test their knowledge of Viking’s itineraries.

 My team of 10 agents received a perfect score!
-It turns out that all my training to complete Viking’s Specialist Courses proved that we are pros at itineraries, ships & destinations!
+It turns out that all my training to complete Viking’s Specialist Courses proved that we are pros at itineraries, ships & destinations.
 This picture shows me on stage to receive a certificate for a discounted cruise.

 I chose the Rhine River in Germany!
-Now, I have visited this region before…. and LOVED it!
+Now, I had visited this region before…. and LOVED it!
 So let’s go back and experience it from a different perspective, this time on a river cruise.
 I’m excited to experience my first river cruise, and can’t wait to talk to travels about it.

 We are doing our river cruise with Viking, and their reps were waiting for guests to arrive at the airport just outside the doors into the arrivals area.
 It was very easy to spot them in their red jackets and backpacks.
 Plus we saw other river cruise lines picking up their guests, so if you include arrival transfers, they make it easy for you when you get to the airport and need a shuttle to your hotel (or ship).

 Look who’s here!!! 😀 For the first time in two weeks we get to see each other!
 And what’s the first thing on our agenda… drag him through Amsterdam to see the city even though he was tired from jetlag!
 A few hours of exploring in the late morning was enough before taking a short nap at the hotel in the afternoon.
 Jet lag is real!
 And this is how I suggest to get your internal clock adjusted.